Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 top_k: 3

-Sentence-transformer embeddings cluster similar items together, then round-robin sampling presents items from different clusters.
-This reduces annotator fatigue and improves coverage of the topic space.
+Sentence-transformer embeddings group similar items into clusters, then round-robin sampling pulls items from different clusters in turn.
+Annotators see more variety, which keeps them fresh and gives you better coverage of the topic space.

 assignment_strategy: diversity_clustering